 Community Heating Southwark – Water Source Heat Pumps

-ICAX water source heat pumps are being installed in Southwark community housing estates to provide base load heating in conjunction with the gas boilers which are currently being used.
+ICAX water source heat pumps have been installed in Southwark community housing estates to provide base load heating in place of the gas boilers which are previously used.
 The gas boilers have been retained to provide failsafe back up and additional resilience on the coldest days of the winter.

 The ICAX heat pumps are designed to provide a high temperature flow to the building so that the existing heat distribution systems did not need to be refurbished.
-This will save time and avoid disruption so that the retrofit can proceed with minimum disturbance to the people living in the buildings.
+This saved time and avoided disruption so that the retrofit proceeded with minimum disturbance to the people living in the buildings.

 These 600kW heat pumps, like all other heat pumps, will emit no carbon dioxide on site.
 Because heat pumps avoid the need for combustion they will also issue no nitrogen dioxide, nor sulfur dioxide or any other gas or particulate matter in Southwark.